8 Paired t-test

 The Wilcoxon signed-rank test is the non-parametric equivalent to the paired t-test, comparing the difference between the median for two measurements.

-Before we compute the test, we need to determine some summary stats (e.g., the median) for the congruent and incongruent conditions.
+Before we compute the test, we need to determine some summary stats (e.g., here we focus on the median scores) for the congruent and incongruent conditions.
 Similar to the One-sample Wilcoxon signed-rank test, we can use the summary()

 function again because our data is in wide format.